simonteozw/tp/docs/team/simonteozw.md

 ### Major Enhancement: Implemented Task Manager

+* **What it does:** It allows users to manage their tasks by adding, editing, and deleting tasks.
+It also allows users to view tasks by date and by module.
+* **Justification:** Tasks are an integral part of any student's life.
+Hence, this feature is essential to the app , enabling students to keep track of all the tasks they have so far.
+* **Highlights:** The implementation was challenging and time consuming as it required understanding existing commands within Address Book 3.

 ### Major Enhancement: Implemented additional Storage classes

+* **What it does:** Building upon the original AB3, TrackIt@NUS also allows users to manage modules, tasks, and lessons.
+Hence, additional storage classes were needed to ensure that all these different objects could be stored safely in Json.
+* **Justification:** All these additional classes were necessary to enable users to manage their student lives in a single app.
+Hence, they also needed to stored efficiently.
+* **Highlights:** The implementation was challenging because some the fields in these classes were optional.
+Hence , we had to store them as null.
+Because, we had to be very careful when writing our getters and setters so as to minimise all instances of handling null objects and build good abstractions.

 ### Minor Enhancement: Added Test cases for Task Manager

+Because I was the one who implemented the Task Manager and all its related methods, I was responsible for writing the test cases of the Task Manager as well.

 ### Minor Enhancement: Added Test cases for Storage classes

+Because I was the one who implemented the additional storage classes and all their related methods, I was responsible for writing the test cases of those additional classes as well.

 ## Code Contributions